 You’ll notice that I didn’t refer to myself in any of the above.
 That’s because other than a mortgage and a car note, we have no debt.
 If I had $1,000,000 to invest, I would not have any debt to worry about being paid off, plus our mortgage is a 15-year 3.375% and we’re making extra payments.
 I’m not in a hurry to pay that off.

 Our emergency fund currently is between 12 and 18 months for household expenses.
 Once again, I’m okay there.
 So, what do you do?
-Now, this is more for me and my background, so don’t feel like you have to oblige, but the first million, I give 10% straight to our church, otherwise known as a tithe.
+Now, this is more for me and my background, so don’t feel like you have to oblige, but the first thing I would spend out of the million is give 10% straight to our church, otherwise known as a tithe.

-In the past year, my wife an I have finally, and I mean finally, started tithing where we give 10% of our gross income to our church.
-It took us a while to finally grasp the concept, but we finally got it.
+In the past year, my wife and I have finally, and I mean finally, started tithing where we give 10% of our gross income to our church.
+It took us awhile to finally grasp the concept, but we’ve finally got it.

 Would it be a hard check to write?
 Uhhhh, YES!!!
 But I believe that our church and God’s will can do much more with it than I could.